 - Click on the square style bullets

-Next, you have to adjust the indent of the bulleted lists so that it appears in all your slide layouts.
+Next, you want to adjust the indent of the bulleted lists so that it appears in all your slide layouts.
 To do that:

 - Select the bulleted list you want to adjust